mspoehr/linux-config/README.md

 ## File Structure

 - `helper_scripts/`: helper bash functions used within this repo
-- `reference/`: handy template files, like a Makefile templates, a static IP interfaces template, etc.
-- `submodules/`: cloned submodules
 - `system_files/`: config files that get placed around the filesystem, like `.bashrc`, `.vimrc`, etc.
-- `wsl/`: scripts and files that make sense only in the WSL environment

 ## Sharing